CDCgov/prime-reportstream/prime-router/docs/design/design/HL7v2-FHIR-Inventory.md

 - XCN.18: The inventory places this extension within `name.family`, but per the definition of the [humanname-assembly-order](http://hl7.org/fhir/StructureDefinition/humanname-assembly-order) extension, `name` is the correct location

+### PID -> Patient

+- MSH.20 is deprecated in the HL7v2.7 and NIST HL7v2.5.1 specs.
+Thus this field is not being mapped.